 Safety Tips for Cagliari Port and Day Trips

-Cagliari is a very safe and welcoming city for travelers, but it is always smart to stay aware of your surroundings.
+It is very safe and welcoming for travelers here, but it is always smart to stay aware of your surroundings.
 Since the port area is busy with both locals and visitors, following a few simple rules will keep your trip stress-free.

 Watch for Pickpockets: Be extra careful in crowded spots like the bus to Poetto Beach or the busy markets.
 Since thieves often look for easy targets, keep your bag in front of you and avoid wearing flashy jewelry.